kubos/kubos/sdk-reference.md

 ## Selecting a target

 Yotta needs to know which target you intend to build for so it can select the proper cross compiler.
-KubOS currently supports two different targets:
+KubOS currently supports several different targets:

 | MCU Family   | Board  |
 | ------------- |-------------|